aws-samples/amazon-eks-security-immersion-day/content/13-data-encryption-and-secret-management/1-mounting-secrets-from-aws-secrets-manager/1325-secrets-store-csi-driver-and-ascp/index.en.md

 ---
-title : "Secrets Store CSI Driver and ASCP" weight : 25
+title: "Secrets Store CSI Driver and ASCP"
+weight: 25
 ---

 Let's prepare your cluster by installing Secrets Store CSI Secret driver and AWS Secrets and Configuration Provider (ASCP).

 We will install Secret Store CSI Driver first using helm,